Test results will be sent by both a text message and email from the NHS within 24-48 hours of your saliva samples reaching the lab.

-- Your symptoms have improved other than cough or loss of taste or smell
+- Your symptoms have improved other than cough or loss of taste or smell.

-- You no longer have a high temperature
+- You no longer have a high temperature.

-Note that cough or changes to your sense of smell or taste can last for weeks after the infection has gone but this does not mean you are still infectious.
+Note that a cough or changes to your sense of smell or taste can last for weeks after the infection has gone, but this does not mean that you are still infectious.

-If you develop symptoms: You must self-isolate until you feel better, even though your most recent test result was negative.
-Book online or call 119 to organise a test from the NHS.
-Everyone you live with must self-isolate while you wait for your results.
+You should self-isolate until you feel better, even though your most recent test result was negative.
+Book a PCR test online through GOV.UK, or if you are unable to use the online service, call 119 to organise a test from the NHS.
+Everyone you live with should self-isolate while you wait for your results.

 What happens to your test results

-Where possible, your or your child’s test results will be added to your/their medical record.
-Only your or your child’s GP and other authorised NHS staff, Public Health England, NHS Test and Trace staff and the local Health Protection Team can access your or your child’s test results.
-No-one else will be able to see your or your child’s personal test results apart from nominated senior leadership within your or your child’s school, college or university who will receive the result in confidence for the purpose of initiating contact tracing within the school or university to minimise the spread of COVID-19.
+Where possible, your or your child’s test results will be added to either your or their medical record.
+Only your or your child’s GP and other authorised NHS staff, Public Health England, NHS Test and Trace staff and the local Health Protection Team, can access your or your child’s test results.
+Nobody else will be able to see your or your child’s personal test results apart from nominated senior leadership within your or your child’s school, college or university.
+They will receive the result in confidence, for the purpose of initiating contact tracing within the school or university, to minimise the spread of COVID-19.

 You can view our full testing programme privacy notice here.